jstbcs/jstbcs.github.io/index.md

 ## <a name="about"></a> Welcome

-In March 2024 I start as a professor of psychological methods at the University of Potsdam.
+I am a professor of psychological methods at the University of Potsdam.
 My research focuses on Bayesian hierarchical modeling of cognitive phenomena such as interference effects ([Does everyone Stroop?](pics/everyonestroops.png)), [recognition memory](https://psyarxiv.com/2dyn7/), and [subliminal priming](https://raw.githubusercontent.com/methexp/subliminal-EC/master/main.pdf).
 With these hierarchical models, I aim to better understand individual differences cognitive tasks.
 Specifically, how much do individuals differ, and how can we disentangle stable, qualitative individual differences and sample noise.

 Even though a large part of my research is developing statistical models, I am an experimental psychologist at heart, and I get excited about innovative, bold experimental designs.
 But I also believe that statistics are important to express and test psychological theory.
 And that Bayesian statistics are better suited to do so than conventional $t$-tests or ANOVA.
 My work particularly focuses on the usefulness of *ordinal constraints* in modeling.
 It seems that [ordinal constraints](https://psyarxiv.com/a4xu9/) are particularly well suited to capture theoretical predictions in psychology.